Malmstrom Pharmacy

 - If you checked in at the kiosk and have been called up to windows 1 or 2 and have been notified your prescription is ready, go to Window 3.

-- If you used the Q-Anywhere system and it’s after 2 p.m. the next duty day, go to window 3.
+- If you used the Q-Anywhere system and have been notified via text or it has been more than 3 business days, go to window 3.

 - If your provider called in a new or renewal prescription and you have not activated them, or you need a same-day refill, proceed to the kiosk and choose the “New Prescription” option, then wait for your number to be called.